Capacity requirements planning (CRP) is the function of establishing, measuring, and adjusting limits or levels of capacity.

 How to plan Capacity Requirements?

-Discover the requirements in work level: To find out the work level capacity requirements you need to arrange the workloads based on the type of work, the process of work, and who is doing the work.
+Discover the requirements at work level: To find out the work level capacity requirements you need to arrange the workloads based on the type of work, the process of work, and the person who does the work.

 Then find out the usage of resources.
 Check out which workload is the main consumer of each resource.

 Define a plan for the future: Estimate the amount of work over a period of particular quarters and figure out the system for satisfying service level.